What is Accounting?

 Recording where the money goes is important because it gives stakeholders insight into the growth of the business.

-This would not be possible if Company X did not record its financial transactions.
+This would not be possible if Company X did not record its financial transactions in books of accounts.

 Pinpointing Problem Areas